destroyer246k/Cpp/README.md

 # Cpp
-Hello This is beginner frirndly C++ Course I will Upload NEW Experiment Every week.
+Hello!
+This is beginner friendly C++ Course I will Upload NEW Experiment Every week.